freia-lab/e3-gersemi/plc/README.txt

 GERSEMI_PLC_20221_09_22 - KG, Added handling of the current leads cooling during SQ4.
 Saved initial regulatiom mode of CV650-653 and
 		restored in in step 10.
 Added parameters for the setting of CV650-653 (flow) during steps 6 and 8.
 The valves will be set to these parameters in steps 6 and 8.
+GERSEMI_PLC_20221_09_27 - KG, Added handling of the CV581, CV582 and CV583 during SQ4.
+The PIC controllers (PIC660, PIC660A and PIC681)
+		are turned off during steps 6, 8 and 10 and the correcponding control valvae are frozen at the value at the moment of entering step 6.
+Changes in FC557 and FC562.